Browse the knowledge base

 Tab to the next field, click outside the field, or press Enter.
 The change is saved immediately.
 Three things happen simultaneously:

-1. The document now shows the corrected vendor name with a small corrected marker on that field.
+1. The document now shows the corrected vendor name.

-2. The vendor record is either created (new vendor) or updated (existing vendor) in Trading Partners.
+2. The vendor record is either created (new vendor) or linked (existing vendor) in your Partners registry.

 What happens after your correction — the three propagations